TaekAndBrendan/easyfm/README.md

 ## 1 Brief Background

-easy file manipulation (easyfm) is a lightweight suite of software tools for working with Next Generation Sequencing datasets (e.g. fastq, fasta, gff, and gtf) on desktops and laptops.
+**easy** **f**ile **m**anipulation (**_easyfm_**) is a lightweight suite of software tools for working with Next Generation Sequencing datasets (e.g. fastq, fasta, gff, and gtf) on desktops and laptops.
 We (Brendan Jeon and Hyungtaek Jung @ The University of Queensland, Australia) initially started this project to provide a graphical environment for biologists using NGS data who are less experienced in coding and command lines.
 As a lightweight (but powerful) desktop/laptop application, we have tested it for short (e.g. Illumina) and long-read data (PacBio and Oxford Nanopore) focusing on a small and medium scale .fastq, .fasta, .gff, and .gtf files that can be widely used to the greater research community.

 ## 2 Citation

-Hyungtaek Jung, Brendan Jeon, Daniel Ortiz-Barrientos: easyfm: An easy software suite for file manipulation of Next Generation Sequencing data on desktops, PLoS Computational Biology Sumbitted.
+Hyungtaek Jung, Brendan Jeon, Daniel Ortiz-Barrientos: **_easyfm_**: An **easy** software suite for *f*ile *m*anipulation of Next Generation Sequencing data on desktops, PLoS Computational Biology Sumbitted.

 ## 3 Contents